andrefchaves/nuke-env/README.md

 ### Autolabel_Grade v1.1
 Automatically adds label with knobs that have changes.
 Useful if you have multiple Grade nodes with different knob changes in each one.
-It's the best workflow but useful if you do different color processes in different nodes, i.e. Black Point/White Point on one then Gamma on another..
+It's not the best workflow but useful if you do different color processes in different nodes, i.e. Black Point/White Point on one then Gamma on another..